awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-2.md

-# Using roles to collect AWS account information for Systems Manager Explorer: `AWSServiceRoleForAmazonSSM_AccountDiscovery`<a name="using-service-linked-roles-service-action-2"></a>
+# Using roles to collect AWS account information for OpsCenter and Explorer: `AWSServiceRoleForAmazonSSM_AccountDiscovery`<a name="using-service-linked-roles-service-action-2"></a>

-AWS Systems Manager uses AWS Identity and Access Management \(IAM\) [ service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
+AWS Systems Manager uses AWS Identity and Access Management \(IAM\) [service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that is linked directly to Systems Manager\.
 Service\-linked roles are predefined by Systems Manager and include all the permissions that the service requires to call other AWS services on your behalf\.

 A service\-linked role makes setting up Systems Manager easier because you don’t have to manually add the necessary permissions\.
 Systems Manager defines the permissions of its service\-linked roles, and unless defined otherwise, only Systems Manager can assume its roles\.
 The defined permissions include the trust policy and the permissions policy, and that permissions policy can't be attached to any other IAM entity\.